zhoumingyi/zhoumingyi.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Software Engineering for AI
-  - Computational Linguistics
+  - Responsible AI
-  - Information Retrieval
+  - Program Analysis

 # Education to show in About widget
 education: